Acting Head of Schools/Business Development: Ginie Wong

 Noreen Hartley comes to us with fifteen years of teaching experience.
 She received her Bachelor of Education from Edith Cowan University in Perth, Australia.
 Since then Noreen’s experiences have ranged from teaching in a rural community in Western Australia to teaching at an inner-city school in her hometown of Melbourne, where she was the Kindergarten Coordinator.
 Noreen has also spent a summer as a camp counsellor in Michigan and worked as a supply Teacher in the UK.
 Most recently, she has worked at Fieldstone Day School as a supply teacher and the Aftercare Coordinator.
 Noreen loves the great outdoors and enjoys going scuba diving, camping, and skiing with her husband.

 Grade One: Sonali Parkins

 firstname.lastname@example.org +1 (416) 487-7381

-Sonali Parkins has just returned from maternity leave and is in her 10th year of teaching at Fieldstone.
-She previously taught elementary science at a gifted and talented school in New York City.
-She holds a BACS from the University of Western Ontario as well as her Masters of Science in Education from Medaille College.
-She has earned additional qualifications in special education, ESL and is qualified to teach up to intermediate math.
-Sonali has adorable 1 year old twin daughters and 4 year old son which keep her busy at home!
-When she has some quiet moments, she enjoys trying new recipes with her husband, as well as entertaining friends, watching movies and traveling to places near and far!
+Sonali Parkins is in her eleventh year of teaching at Fieldstone.
+She previously taught Elementary Science at a gifted and talented school in New York City.
+She holds a BACS from the University of Western Ontario as well as her Master of Science in Education from Medaille College.
+Sonali has earned additional qualifications in Special Education and ESL, and she is qualified to teach up to Intermediate Math.
+Sonali has adorable three-year-old twin daughters and a six-year-old son who keep her busy at home.
+When she has some quiet moments, Sonali enjoys trying new recipes with her husband, as well as entertaining friends, watching movies, and traveling to places near and far!